-To see maps and boundaries for all of the extended archery areas, visit wildlife.utah.gov/maps.
+New this year: There are four new extended archery deer areas.
+To see maps and boundaries for all of the extended archery areas, visit wildlife.utah.gov/huntplanner.

-Hunt Dates

-Extended archery deer (either sex) in the Cache Laketown, Ogden, Uintah Basin, Wasatch Front and West Cache extended archery areas Sept.
-15-Nov.
-30
+Hunt Dates Extended archery deer (either sex) in the Cache Laketown, Herriman South Valley (new), Ogden, Uintah Basin, Utah Lake (new), Wasatch Front and West Cache extended archery areas Sept.
+14- Nov.
+30 Extended archery deer (either sex) in the Sanpete Valley (new) and South Wasatch (new) extended archery areas Sept.
+14- Oct.
+15 Extended archery elk (either sex) in the Uintah Basin and Aug.
+17- Dec.
+15 archery areas

-Extended archary alk Aug 19 Dec 15

-Extended archery elk Aug.
-18-Dec.
-15 (either sex) in the Uintah Basin and Wasatch Front extended archery areas